JiriMyslikovjan/Java-checkers/README.md

-# Java-checkers
+# Java checkers
- Simple ASCII checkers I made as a final project for a Java course
+ Simple ASCII checkers I made as a final project for a Java course in my 2nd year of university.